1jour1vin

 Nose

-a beautiful palette of black and red fruits, with a touch of minerality
+a rich array of dark and red fruits, with a hint of minerality

-Rich, generous, and smooth.
+rich, generous, and smooth.
 The tannins are ripe, refined, and elegant.
-Balance and harmony are already present in this wine, which offers great aging potential.
+This wine already exhibits balance and harmony and offers great aging potential

 Serve